JanBessai/ecoop2021artifacts/tapl/src/main/java/tapl/README.md

     Benjamin C. Pierce (2002)
     MIT Press, https://www.cis.upenn.edu/~bcpierce/tapl

-Both the Extended Visitor Framework (2017) and Castor framework for extensible generative visitors (2020) reproduce work from the TAPL book.
+Both the Extended Visitor Framework (2017) and CASTOR framework for extensible generative visitors (2020) reproduce work from the TAPL book.

 The extensive case study demonstrates a whole family of domains that can evolve to add new features and capabilities.
-Our TAPL case study is a subset of the EVF/Castor case studies involving the following domains:
+Our TAPL case study is a subset of the EVF/CASTOR case studies involving the following domains:

 * `Nat`, `bool`, `floatstring`, or `varapp`